SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 On the last tab you can select or deselect several functions provided by the different plugins of Simulator Controller.
 What is available here, totally depends on your overall configuration.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Startup%20Profiles%203.JPG)

+The checkbox for each function has three states - selected, deselected and indeterminated.
+The later means that the setting for this function will be used that has been defined elsewhere in your configuration (for example, in the [settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Settings) in the "Session Database").

 Finally, if you are ready to start, choose the profile you want to start with and close the startup profiles editor.
 Then click again on the green triangle to start Simulator Controller with the selected profile.
 As a shortcut, you can hold down the Control key while saving and closing the startup profiles editor, which will trigger the startup process automatically.